What is data validation? Why, when, and how to use it

-In this article, we will discuss the importance of data validation, its different types, and how to perform it.
-We will explore the techniques used in data validation.
-By the end of this article, you will have a clear understanding of data validation and be able to perform validation checks on your own data.
+In this article, we will explain data validation, including why it is so important, when it should be performed, and the different data validation techniques you can use.
+We will also share the three essential data validation steps so that by the end of this article, you will have a clear understanding of the process and be able to confidently perform data validation checks yourself.

 What is data validation?

-Data validation is a form of data cleansing that involves checking the accuracy and quality of data before using, importing, or processing data.
-The goal of data validation is to ensure that the data is high quality, free from errors, and fit for the intended use.
+Data validation is a form of data cleansing that involves checking the accuracy and quality of data before using, importing, or processing it.
+The goal of data validation is to ensure that data is high quality, free from errors, and fit for its intended use.
 The process involves reviewing the collected data for completeness, consistency, and accuracy to identify any errors or discrepancies.

-Several types of data validation can be applied depending on destination constraints or objectives.
-Some common types include range checks, consistency checks, and logical checks.
+Several types of data validation might be applied to a dataset depending on destination constraints or objectives.
+Some common data validation types include range checks, consistency checks, and logical checks.
 Range checks ensure that the values are within the expected range, while consistency checks ensure that the data is consistent across different variables.
 Logical checks validate the relationships between different data points to ensure they are logically sound.
-Other types of data validation include uniqueness checks, which ensure that each record is unique, and format checks, which ensure that the data is in the expected format.
+Other data validation techniques include uniqueness checks, which ensure that each record is unique, and format checks, which ensure that the data is in the expected format.

 Data validation is essential to data quality and accuracy.
-By performing data validation checks, you can be sure that the data being used is of high quality and reliable.
+By performing data validation checks, you can be sure that the data you are using is reliable and of high quality.
 This is particularly important in decision making, where the quality of data can have a significant impact on the validity and trust in the decisions made.

-Data validation is a crucial data management process that ensures the dataset collected from various data sources is of high-quality and free from errors.
-The end goal of the data validation process is to create a consistent, accurate, and complete dataset that is protected from data loss or errors during its life cycle.
+Data validation is a crucial data management process that ensures datasets collected from various data sources are high-quality and free from errors.
+Completing data validation means that datasets will be consistent, accurate, and complete as well as protected from data loss or errors during their life cycle.

 By validating data, businesses can gain insights into market trends, customer behavior, and product performance.
 This information can be used to improve decision making in marketing, product, and business decisions, leading to increased efficiency, more accurate insights, and greater revenue and profits.